hongleileilei/P-2_Charging_Simulation/README.md

 09/26: We removed data that contains region with index -1, which means is not inside the 38 blocks we define

+09/27: Plotted the polygon regions in one figure and we figured out that there are some overlappings in some regions nearby the central parks, which is the cause of multi-region problems, and these overlapping areas matches our previous findings in Notice Appendix below.
+There are about 1000 ~ 2000 multi-region problems in all 349,351 datas, which reasulted in a 0.8% error rate, which matches the proportion of overlapping region and overall region.

 ## Notice
 09/20: Pay attention if we want to import all csv files, which have about 194M rows.
 Be aware of the memory usage.